haacked/haacked.com/_posts/archived/2006-08-30-Important_Note_On_Upgrading_to_Subtext_1.9.aspx.markdown

 ---
 layout: post
-title: "Important Note On Upgrading to Subtext 1.9"
+title: Important Note On Upgrading to Subtext 1.9
 date: 2006-08-30 -0800
 comments: true
 disqus_identifier: 16211
 categories: []
+redirect_from: "/archive/2006/08/29/Important_Note_On_Upgrading_to_Subtext_1.9.aspx/"
 ---

 Let me start off by noting that **Subtext 1.9 requires ASP.NET 2.0**!
 Thus the upgrade process from a prior version of Subtext (all which run on ASP.NET 1.1) will not be quite as simple as before, but should